 170 IAC 4-8-1 Definitions

-Authority: IC 8-1-1-3
+Authority: IC 8-1-1-3; IC 8-1-8.5-10

-Affected: IC 8-1-2.2; IC 8-1-8.5; IC 8-1.5
+Affected:; IC 8-1-8.5;

 Sec.
+1. (a) The definitions in this section apply throughout this rule.

-1. (a) , “allowance for funds used during construction” or “AFUDC” means the cost of borrowed funds used for capital expenditures associated with a utility-sponsored DSM program, and a reasonable rate on other funds when so used.
+(b) , “Allowance for funds used during construction” or “AFUDC” means the cost of borrowed funds used for capital expenditures associated with a utility-sponsored DSM program, and a reasonable rate on other funds when so used.
 AFUDC for capital expenditures shall be recorded in separate subaccounts or their subdivisions in accordance with the FERC or NARUC uniform system of accounts.

-(b) As used in this rule, “avoided cost” means the amount of fuel, operation, maintenance, purchased power, labor, capital, taxes, and other cost not incurred by a utility if an alternative supply or demand-side resource is included in the utility’s integrated resource plan.

-(c) As used in this rule, “commission” means the Indiana utility regulatory commission.
+() (c) “Commission” means the Indiana utility regulatory commission.

-(d) As used in this rule, “conservation” means reducing the amount of energy consumed by a customer for a specific end-use.
-Conservation includes behavior changes such as thermostat setback.
-Conservation does not include changing the timing of energy use, switching to another fossil fuel source, or increasing off-peak usage.
+()

+(d) “Commission analysis” means the required state energy analysis developed by the commission under Ind.
+Code § 8-1-8.5-3.

-(e) As used in this rule, “demand-side management” or “DSM” means the planning, implementation, and monitoring of a utility activity designed to influence customer use of electricity that produces a desired change in a utility’s load shape, for example, a change in the time pattern and magnitude of a utility’s load.
+(e) “Demand-side management” or “DSM” means the planning, implementation, and monitoring of a utility activity designed to achieve energy efficiency or demand response.
 DSM includes only an activity that involves deliberate intervention by a utility to alter load shape.

-(f) As used in this rule, “demand-side measure” means a particular end-use device, technology, service, or rate design at a targeted customer’s premises or a utility’s energy delivery system for a specific DSM program.
+(f) “Demand-side measure” means a particular end-use device, technology, service, or rate design at a targeted customer’s premises or a utility’s energy delivery system for a specific DSM program.

-(g) As used in this rule, “demand-side program” means a utility program designed to implement a demand-side measure.
+(g) “Demand-side program” means a utility program designed to implement a demand-side measure.

-(h) As used in this rule, “demand-side resource” means a resource that reduces the demand for electrical power or energy by applying a demand-side program to implement one (1) or more demand-side measures.
+(h) “Demand-side resource” means a resource that reduces the demand for electrical power or energy by applying a demand-side program to implement one (1) or more demand-side measures.

+(i) “DSM program costs” are the direct and indirect costs of DSM programs, costs associated with the EM&V. DSM program costs does not include lost revenue and performance incentives.

+(j) “Demand response” means a reduction in demand for limited intervals of time, such as during peak electricity usage or emergency conditions.

-(i) As used in this rule, “end-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.
+(k) “End-use” means the light, heat, cooling, refrigeration, motor drive, microwave energy, video or audio signal, computer processing, electrolytic process, or other useful work produced by equipment using electricity.

-(j) As used in this rule, “Energy efficiency” means reduced energy use for a comparable level of energy service. (k) As used in this rule, “energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.
+(l) “Energy efficiency” means reduced energy use for a comparable level of energy service. (m) “Energy service” means the light, heat, motor drive, and other service for which a customer purchases electricity from the utility.

-(l) As used in this rule, “engineering estimate” means an estimate of energy (kWh) and demand (kW) impact resulting from a demand-side measure based on an engineering calculation procedure.
+(n) “Engineering estimate” means an estimate of energy (kWh) and demand (kW) impact resulting from a DSM measure based on an engineering calculation procedure.
 An engineering estimate addresses change in energy use of a building or system resulting from installation of a DSM measure.
-If multiple DSM measures are installed, an engineering estimate accounts for the interactive effect between the DSM measures.
+An engineering estimate accounts for the interactive effect between DSM measures and existing equipment as well as the interactive effect between multiple DSM measures, if applicable.